When we receive your complaint, we will:

-We will then provide you with written notification of the preliminary assessment, including reasons for the actions recommended.
-This advice will be provided within 20 days of lodging your complaint.
+We will provide you with written notification of the outcome of the preliminary assessment within 20 days of lodging your complaint.
+The actions that may be suggested in this outcome include an informal resolution, acknowledgement of responsibility or no further action.
 If an assessment has not been reached in this timeframe, we will contact you about your case development.

-Further information about the process followed by the Student Affairs Unit to manage the resolution of a complaint can be found in the Student Complaints Procedures 2015.
+Further information about the process followed by the Student Affairs Unit can be found in the Student Complaints Procedures 2015.

 You can withdraw your complaint at any time by notifying us.
 You should be aware that we may need to proceed in certain circumstances even if you have withdrawn your complaint.